Nat-Lab/natolang/readme.md

 ### The Funs (and curses)

-The first thing you need to know is that the idea of the pointer/reference does not exist in `natolang`.
+The first thing you need to know is that the idea of the pointer/reference does not exist in `natolang`, in the sense that there's no actual pointer type.
 (I'm lazy)

 So, when you do this:
 ```c